wpy1999/BAS-Extension/README.md

     </em>
 </p>

-**The architecture of the proposed BAS.** The architecture of the proposed BAS.
-In the training phase, the class-specific foreground prediction map Mf and the coupled background prediction map Mb are obtained by the generator according to the ground-truth class (GT), and then fed into the Activation Map Constraint module together with the feature map F.
+**The architecture of the proposed BAS.** The architecture of the proposed BAS in the training phase.
+The class-specific foreground prediction map Mf and the coupled background prediction map Mb are obtained by the generator according to the ground-truth class (GT), and then fed into the Activation Map Constraint module together with the feature map F.

 <p align="center">
     <img src="./Img/networkWSSS.png" width="500"/> <br />